-SCHEDULE OF INDEMNITY MEDICAL PLAN BENEFITS All benefits are subject to the deductible except where noted.
 IMPORTANT: Non-Contract providers are paid according to the Allowed Charge as defined in the Definitions chapter and could result in balance billing to you.
-NS A/R /FLAT RATE Benefit Description Explanations and Limitations Contract Providers Non-Contract Providers Contract Providers Non-Contract Providers Physician and Other Health Care Practitioner Services Physician Registered physical therapist, occupational therapist services required for the treatment of a medical condition and prescribed by a Physician.
-Allowed Charges do not include services that are primarily educational, sports- related, or preventive, such as, physical conditioning, exercise, or back school.
+Benefit Description Explanations and Limitations PLANS A/R PLANS B/FLAT RATE ' Explanations and Elimitations Contract Providers Non-Contract Providers Contract Providers Non-Contract Providers Physician and Other Health Care Practitioner Services Physician Registered physical therapist, occupational therapist services required for the treatment of a medical condition and prescribed by a Physician.
+Allowed Charges do not include services that are primarily educational, sports-related, or preventive, such as, physical conditioning, exercise, or back school.
 Licensed Podiatrist Registered nurse Services of a certified nurse-midwife for obstetrical care during the pre-natal, delivery and post-partum periods provided the midwife is practicing under the direction and supervision of a Physician.
 Services of a licensed nurse practitioner who is acting within the lawful scope of his or her license provided: The service of the nurse practitioner is in lieu of the service of a Physician, and The nurse practitioner is performing services under the supervision of a licensed Physician, if supervision is required.
-Licensed Physician assistant Licensed speech therapist Services of a licensed optometrist, but only when providing Medically Necessary medical treatment to the eye that is not If Medically Necessary outpatient services are provided from a Non-Contract Provider who is not registered with CMS, the Plan will limit allowed charges to \$200 per appointment.
+Licensed Physician assistant Licensed speech therapist Services of a licensed optometrist, but only when providing Medically Necessary medical treatment to the eye that is not covered by the vision plan.
+If Medically Necessary outpatient services are provided from a Non-Contract Provider who is not registered with CMS, the Plan will limit allowed charges to \$200 per appointment.
 In-patient services from a Non-Contract Provider not registered with CMS will not be covered.
-If a Medically Necessary service is not available from a Contracted Provider, the Contract Provider Deductible and Percentage Payable will apply to Non- Contract Provider Allowed Charges. • Habilitative care is not covered.
+If a Medically Necessary service is not available from a Contracted Provider, the Contract Provider Deductible and Percentage Payable will apply to Non-Contract Provider Allowed Charges. • Habilitative care is not covered.
 Note: Provided that notice is issued by the Plan to an Eligible Individual, a single medical provider and/or medical facility may be designated as the sole provider of medical services for one or more conditions.
-Services performed by any other provider or facility other than as named in such notice are not covered .
+Services performed by any other provider or facility other than as named in such notice are not covered.
 Plan Pays 90% You Pay 10% Plan Pays 70% You Pay 30% Plan Pays 80% You Pay 20% Plan Pays 60% You Pay 40%